MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/download-the-wdk.md

 # Download the Windows Driver Kit (WDK)

 The WDK is used to develop, test, and deploy Windows drivers.
-The latest public version of the WDK is available in the following section.

 * [Learn what's new in driver development](what-s-new-in-driver-development.md)
 * [Review known issues](https://go.microsoft.com/fwlink/?linkid=872986)